The Disruptor Pattern: Multi-Stage Event Processing Pipelines

 Part 6: Memory Layout and Cache Optimization

 The Disruptor pattern's performance comes largely from careful attention to memory layout.
-Let's dive into the details.
+Now look at the details.

 False Sharing Prevention